wing5wong/artisan-whs-static/source/_news/2020-08-27_dancesport-competitors-hoping-for-level-1.md

 ---
 title: Dancesport competitors hoping for level 1
 feature_image:
-  description: Jared Sim and Reeve Watson, (17 and 14 respectively).
-They started
+  description: WHS students, Jared Sim and Reeve Watson, (17 and 14 respectively).
-    dancing within a school programme, Jared at Whanganui Intermediate and Reeve at St Mary's.That was more than 5 years ago and the partnership was formed 3 years ago.
+    They started dancing within a school programme, Jared at Whanganui Intermediate and Reeve at St Mary's.That was more than 5 years ago and the partnership was formed 3 years ago.
 The National age divisions means they dance in Youth and Adult, which is determined by the oldest partner.
     Therefore, Reeve dances in an elevated age group and currently they are ranked 3rd in NZ for their age and level.
   credit: Supplied
   image: https://res.cloudinary.com/whanganuihigh/image/upload/v1598499102/News/Jared_Sim_and_Reeve_Watson._Midweek_26.8.20_photo_supplied.jpg
 news_author:
-  date: 2020-08-27T03:30:01.192Z
+  date: 2020-08-26T03:30:01.192Z
   name: Paul Brooks
   publication: Whanganui Midweek
 show_in_slider: false